20 Jan 2025

 • Plant trees to form a windbreak on rural properties, ensuring trees are a safe distance from your home.

-If you’ve been impacted by a major storm and need help, the number for State Emergency Services is the same across all states and territories – call 132 500 no matter where you are in Australia.
-Here are links to the websites of state-based emergency services:
+If you’ve been impacted by a major storm and need help, the number for State Emergency Services is the same across all states and territories – call 132 500.
+Here are links to state-based emergency services:

-Australia’s high level of storm activity makes it essential to have up-to-date home insurance, or contents insurance if you’re renting.
+Australia’s high level of storm activity makes it important to have up-to-date home insurance, or contents insurance if you’re renting.

 The good news is that when you have QBE Home Insurance or QBE Contents Insurance, you don’t need to worry about insurance paperwork getting damaged in a storm.
 All we need is your name and phone number to get the ball rolling if you need to make a claim.